 Both these instrument delivery types can leave tension in your baby’s head.
 This can be very noticeable if it has left your baby with a “cone head” or even bruising from the forceps.
-With practice and experience it is possible to feel these tensions and release them, which is what cranial osteopaths can do.
 The skull has 26 bones and many, many joints between these bones.
-The treatment simply removes the tensions that have occurred from this delivery type.

 You may notice that your baby has some head tensions if they are upset and crying and particularly they don’t like their head being touched on laying on the back of their head, or don’t like clothes going over their head, or having hats on.
 You will just know they are uncomfortable.

 Babies not latching well can be a major problem with them feeding correctly.
 I personally think there is another extremely common reason babies don’t breast feed well, more on that next.
 The bones of the baby’s head and face are obviously involved in their latch and their sucking.
 Particularly the jaw bone and the joint that connects the jaw to the ear bones and then all the bones and joints that are connected and associated to these bones.
 Basically the whole head and neck!
 If your baby has had a traumatic delivery, such as a forceps or ventouse delivery it may have caused some tightness in the bones associated with their latch.
 If the latch isn’t good then feeding can be difficult, painful and they can take air in and be colicky.

 I find this one of the most common causes of breast feeding difficulties.
 And it’s not the mothers fault!
 Very often after the intense pressures of labour and the time a baby has spent curled up in their mothers womb leaves them physically unable to find a comfortable position to lay in to breast feed well.
 Most babies really favour looking to the right side, some actually struggle to turn their head to the left at all.
 You may have noticed this, have a look for yourself.